 Path Component Description \\Machine (Optional but highly recommended) The name of the computer being monitored.
 The name can be a NetBIOS name, fully qualified domain name, or the IP address of the device.
-If the machine name is omitted, the local machine where the interface is running is used. \PerfObject Specifies the performance object that (Required) variable instances, an instance string must also be specified.
+If the machine name is omitted, the local machine where the interface is running is used. \PerfObject (Required) Specifies the performance object that contains the counter.
+If the object supports variable instances, an instance string must also be specified.
 (ParentInstance/ObjectInstance#InstanceIndex) The format of this portion depends on the type of object specified.
 If the object has simple instances, specify the instance name in parentheses.
 For example, an instance for the Process object might be (Explorer) or (MyApp).
-If the object has only a single instance, this component does not appear in the path. \Counter Specifies the performance counter.
-For (Required) example the Process object has counters such as Processor Time and Interrupts/Sec.
+If the object has only a single instance, this component does not appear in the path. \Counter (Required) Specifies the performance counter.
+For example the Process object has counters such as Processor Time and Interrupts/Sec.